WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Performance Evaluation

 \subsubsection{Simulation Toolkit and Simulated Dataset}

-In this paper, we develop a simulation toolkit for fast and consistent comparison of wireless respiration-monitoring methods under various forms of noise.
+In this paper, we develop a simulation toolkit for fast and consistent comparison of wireless respiration-monitoring methods under various forms of noise and ambient motion interference.
 Based on \eqref{eq:non_ideal_system_model}, it allows configurable control over noise, static and dynamic components, including the breath waveform and the number of breaths.
 All stochastic elements are seeded for reproducibility.
 Simulation configurations are stored with results to ensure consistent conditions across different estimation algorithms.

 The simulated data are idealistic in their construction, allowing for scenarios where the error of some of the estimation methods is zero.
 This is neither indicative of the performance in the real world nor the purpose of the simulation.
-Rather, the simulation allows for the behaviour of different respiration monitoring solutions to be compared when subjected to three kinds of noise: thermal (additive), multiplicative, and phase.
+Rather, the simulation allows for the behaviour of different respiration monitoring solutions to be compared when subjected to ambient motion interference and three kinds of noise: thermal (additive), multiplicative, and phase.
 Since the ability to vary noise precisely and measure its impact is not currently available in the literature, it proves valuable in evaluating the robustness of respiration monitoring methods.
+The performance of WiRM with respect to non-ideal noise scenarios can be inferred from the results against the real-world dataset in Subsections~\ref{sssec:rms_results} and \ref{sssec:corr_results}.
+The simulated data allows us to compare different estimation algorithms against different types of noise in isolation.

 Each type of noise is generated as described in Subsection~\ref{sec:system_model}.
 The noise levels can be varied by performing simulations where the only changing parameter is the standard deviation of the noise or in the case of phase noise, whether it is present or not.

-An example of the simulated CSI and respiration data is found in Figure~\ref{fig:simulated_csi}.
+Interference from ambient motion is evaluated by injecting an additional multipath component into the simulated CSI in \eqref{eq:system_model}.
+The resulting CSI is given by